 In my blog post On Moving To Paradise (and Taking Hell with Me) I talked about moving temporarily to a beautiful place but having to accept that the difficult side of my life couldn’t be left behind.
-When I had been back in my home for a little while I found a voice note in … More Beautiful Places
+(Above is a video where I read this blog post out in full, the video of me singing … More Beautiful Places

 I’m on holiday.
 It doesn’t always feel like it.
 Holidays seem to be sold as a time when you leave all your cares or troubles at home, taking all your best clothes and your ‘beach body’ with you.
 I have a problem with all of that.
 Going in reverse order: on the face of it … More Take ME Away With You

 On Saturday (21st of April) the sunshine was too good to miss so I went out for a ‘walk’ in my new dress which surprised me by arriving very quickly from the seller on eBay.
 I’m not too keen on making posts purely about an outfit, mostly focused on photos with no substantial written content … More Wheelchair, Walks and Vintage Style

 Today I’m sharing a long overdue chat with Imali of the Pumpkins and Planners blog who is a disability representative in her college’s student unions.
 Imali is both a course rep within the student council and a disability advocate at her college (More on what these mean in a moment).
 We’ve been long distance friends … More Imali: Disability, College & Student Voice

 Welcome to my perfect excuse to share a set of wonderful photos of me in a 1950s dress, taken by my (long suffering) mother in a hotel while we were on holiday (but… Not actually staying in a four star hotel.
 Shsss).
 The dress is my only extravagant vintage purchase as a truly stunning early … More My Vintage Collection: 1950s